Gindara-design/Geospatial-Programming-S3915472/README.md

 # Geospatial-Programming-S3915472
-Major project repository for Geospatial Programming This tool is to help with Change detection forest analysis used in QGIS using PYQGIS 3
+Major project repository for Geospatial Programming This tool is to help with Forest Change detection  analysis using Landsat 8 imagery  in QGIS using PYQGIS 3